derekz3/NFHL_ETL/README.md

 6. Enter password when prompted.
 7. Method 1: `./crawl.sh` to implement web crawler.
 8. Method 2: `./fema.sh` to implement API requests.
-9. Check `polygon.csv` for CSV to upload
+9. Check `polygon.csv` for upload file.
 10. Check `shape` for shapefiles to view in `QGIS.`